amirblaese/drakify/README.md

     drakify('songname.wav')

- Listen to "backto.wav" and "backto_drakify.wav" for before and after versions showing my Drakify algorithm.
+ Listen to "drakify_example.wav" for before and after versions showing my Drakify algorithm.
 (The song is my 2017 remix to Steve James - Renaissance)

 ## Dependencies